Running a Go Server Extensibly in dotnet aspire

 12builder.Build().Run();

-However, currently, dotnet aspire has a significant penalty for non-.NET projects.
+However, current dotnet aspire imposes a significant penalty on non-dotnet projects.
 That is...

 Project Extension

-Currently, dotnet aspire provides the WithReplica option only for builders of .NET projects added using the AddProject method.
-However, it does not provide this option for external projects such as Go language hosts or AddContainer.
+Currently, dotnet aspire only provides the WithReplica option for builders of .NET projects added via the AddProject method.

 1dotnet new web -n ReverseProxy